The Club shall be called the BRITISH DALMATIAN CLUB.

 12. ANNUAL GENERAL MEETING

-(i) To receive from the Committee the Annual Report, Balance Sheet and Statement of Accounts duly reported on by a firm of Chartered or Chartered Certified accountants.
+(a) To receive from the Committee the Annual Report, Balance Sheet and Statement of Accounts duly certified on by a firm of Chartered or Chartered Certified Accountants.

-(v) To elect a firm of Chartered or Chartered Certified accountants none of whose partners shall be a Member of the Club.
+(e) To elect a firm of Chartered or Chartered Certified Accountants none of whose Partners shall be a Member of the Club.

 13. SPECIAL GENERAL MEETING